 The National Parks in Botswana are extremely protected.
-They have only allowed a small number of lodges, tented camps, and campsites to be built so there is no impact on the natural environment.
-Though we praise them for taking this stance, it does mean that there is a huge amount of demand for a small number of properties, so you need to book early to get your first choice properties – we advise a year in advance if possible.
+They only allow for a small number of lodges, tented camps, and campsites to be built.
+This means that there is a huge amount of demand for a small number of properties, so you need to book early to get your first choice properties – we advise a year in advance if possible.

 Generally wet and humid near the Delta.
 However, a good time to visit the Central Kalahari.